eead-csic-compbio/allopolyploids/README.md

 done
 ```

 We can now trim the resulting blocks with https://vicfero.github.io/trimal .
-The results are stored in folder [03_blocks_trimmed](./03_blocks_trimmed). *Note* that the number valid MSA has now reduced to 1709:
+The results are stored in folder [03_blocks_trimmed](./03_blocks_trimmed). **Note** that the number valid MSA has now reduced to just over 1700:
 ```
 for FILE in *block.fna; do
 echo $FILE;